CUBuffs/cuBuffs/README.md

 <h1 align="left">नमस्ते Namaste 🌳, I'm Osita Onyejekwe</h1>
-<h3 align="left">I’m an Assistant Teaching Professor in Computer Science at the University of Colorado Boulder</h3>

 - 🔭 I’m currently exploring the research related to **glacier and hydrology**

 - 👯 I’m looking to collaborate on any **geospatial/geoscience open source projects**